-As the law school of San Antonio and South Texas, St. Mary’s Law teaches more than the rules of law.
-We equip future lawyers with the skills to succeed and the values to lead in a more just world.
-We are the only Catholic law school in Texas, and our mission is to graduate leaders in the law — advocates with the moral compass to make a difference and a commitment to service.
+Established in 1927, we are the only Catholic law school in Texas, and our mission is to graduate leaders in the law – advocates with the moral compass to make a difference and a commitment to service.
 For us, justice counts.

 St. Mary's Law is accredited by both the American Bar Association (ABA) and the American Association of Law Schools (AALS).
 The School of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.
-The School of Law is a member of the International Association of Law Schools and the International Academy of Comparative Law (Académie Internationale de Droit Comparé).Explore St. Mary's Law
+The School of Law is a member of the International Association of Law Schools and the Académie Internationale de Droit Comparé.Explore St. Mary's Law

 Outside the classroom, our students gain hands-on legal experience representing San Antonio’s indigent and disadvantaged citizens.
 J.D. students act as the attorney of record for clients in need through our Clinical Program housed in the Center for Legal and Social Justice.
 The Clinical Program includes three courses: the Civil Justice Clinic, the Criminal Justice Clinic, and the Immigration and Human Rights Clinic.